2008 Monaco Grand Prix: Post-race

 Räikkönen apologised to Sutil for their collision, blaming cold brakes for his loss of control.
 Mike Gascoyne, Force India's technical chief, called for the stewards to investigate the incident, but after deliberation no action was taken.
 "The frustration is that if that was a Force India driver hitting a world champion we'd expect to get a one or two-race ban, but the other way round nothing ever seems to happen" said Gascoyne.
 Sutil was called to the stewards' room and reprimanded for passing three cars under yellow flags on lap 13.
 Because he had retired, he was issued with merely a warning, but had he finished the race he would have been given a 25-second time penalty, which would have dropped him out of the point-scoring positions.

 Hamilton's win was praised by Jackie Stewart, a three-time winner of the Monaco Grand Prix.
 "At his age, Lewis can win this race many times," he said.
 "This is the first, I hope, of many victories for him in Monaco so that he can join the greats of Formula One."
 Damon Hill, the 1996 World Champion, said Hamilton "did very well indeed.
 I was most impressed, and the race as a whole was also a great advertisement for what F1 should be about."
+McLaren would not win the race again until 2025, when Lando Norris took victory from pole position ahead of Ferrari’s Charles Leclerc.
 The race result left Hamilton leading the Drivers' Championship with 38 points.
 Räikkönen, who failed to score in Monaco, was second on 35 points, one point ahead of Massa and three ahead of Kubica.
 Heidfeld was sixth on 20 points.
 In the Constructors' Championship, Ferrari maintained their lead with 69 points, McLaren jumped to second on 53 points, and BMW Sauber dropped to third on 52 points, with 12 races of the season remaining.